Tafesse-Lab/LipidInteractomics_Website/MaintenanceInstructions.md

 If you want to add a page, you need to make a new .qmd file in the proper subfolder and render it as an .html file (conveniently, the Preview button in VS Code does that for you, but you can use whatever IDE you want).
 Then you need to add two lines to the .yml file so that the page is properly linked on the sidebar or navbar (first the href to denote the file path to the .html file, then the text to display on the page) -- if you don't add these, the page will remain unlinked and you'll need to know the whole URL to find it (like this maintenance page).

 If your data looks at all like [Alix's](https://lipidinteractomicsrepository.netlify.app/individualstudies/at_2025){target="_blank"} or [Scotty's](https://lipidinteractomicsrepository.netlify.app/individualstudies/sf_2024){target="_blank"}, the ggplot functions I built in the ggplot_styles.R file will apply.
 Call the RankedOrderPlotStandard(), VolcanoPlotStandardized(), and MAStandard() functions to produce these plots with the same standardized formatting.
-On that note, you can alter the ggplot_styles.R file to change the standardized formatting.
+On that note, you can alter the ggplot_styles.R file to change the standardized formatting across all the pages.

 There are a ton of things you can do within html divs, but I haven't dipped my toes in those yet - use these to finely adjust how elements of each page look.